Caye Caulker Travel guide

 Return trips are discounted but allow flexibility in case you want to stay for a few extra days.
 There are two airlines that fly to Caye Caulker, Tropic Air and Maya Island Air costing around 150 BZD one way from the domestic or international airport.

 If you are traveling from Guatemala just take the bus to Belize City.
+You can book your travel from Guatemala to Belize City through GuateGo here.

 Getting around in Caye Caulker